Skip to main content

 path or ./pathPath relative to current directoryRead(*.env)<cwd>/*.env

 A pattern like /Users/alice/file is NOT an absolute path.
-It’s relative to your settings file.
+It’s relative to the project root.
 Use //Users/alice/file for absolute paths.

 • Read(~/.zshrc): reads your home directory’s .zshrc